Calpine (CPN) Q2 2017 Results - Earnings Call Transcript

 Thank you, Thad, and good morning, everyone.
 I'll begin with a high level review of our second quarter performance and how it fits into the bigger picture of full year 2017.
 As you can see from the graph on the left, adjusted EBITDA decreased from $452 million in last year's second quarter to $419 million in the second quarter of 2017.

-As you recall, we entered this quarter with a $40 million gas transportation credit we received last year that did not reoccur this year.
+As you'll recall, we entered this quarter with a $40 million gas transportation credit we received last year that did not reoccur this year.
 Other key year-over-year variances include a $40 million benefit from our acquisition of Solutions and North American Power, offset by the sales of Mankato and Osprey and our retirement of Clear Lake.

-This bridge also introduces a walk from adjusted EBITDA to adjusted unlevered free cash flow with the primary difference being major maintenance expense and CapEx.
+This bridge also introduces a walk from adjusted EBITDA to adjusted unlevered free cash flow, with the primary difference being major maintenance expense and CapEx.

 As we look forward to our full year projections, we remain on track to achieve our 2017 guidance of $1.8 billion to $1.95 billion of adjusted EBITDA, $1.355 billion to $1.505 billion of adjusted unlevered free cash flow and $710 million to $860 million of adjusted free cash flow.